List of EastEnders characters introduced in 2023: Tyson

 Tyson is the pet Chihuahua of the Knight family who first appears in episode 6714, originally broadcast on 1 June 2023.
 The character was announced on 28 March 2023.
 Tyson is introduced with the family, who buy into The Queen Victoria pub, a focal setting in the soap.
 The family consist of patriarch George Knight (Colin Salmon), George's two daughters Gina Knight (Francesca Henry) and Anna Knight (Molly Rainford), and their pet Chihuahua, Tyson.
 George's partner Elaine Peacock (Harriet Thorpe), who is the mother of established character Linda Carter (Kellie Bright), is also introduced with the family.

 Tyson is described as the family's "beloved" pet dog.
 Helen Daly from the Radio Times recognised that Tyson was an important part of the family.
 On the character, he wrote, "Tyson rarely leaves Anna's side and, in fact, has pride of place in her handbag when the family arrives in Walford!"
+When Anna left the series in December 2025, she mentioned she had taken Tyson to live with her friend Felicia off-screen, though by this point it had been almost a year since Tyson had made an on-screen appearance.